Keeping Data Private

 The easiest way for an attacker to steal your private data is to ask for it.
 Of course, there’s no API in the browser for a website to ask for another website’s cookies.
 But there is an API to make requests to another website.
 It’s called XMLHttpRequest.It’s a weird name!
 Why is XML capitalized but not Http?
 And it’s not restricted to XML!
 Ultimately, the naming is historical, dating back to Microsoft’s “Outlook Web Access” feature for Exchange Server 2000.

 XMLHttpRequest sends asynchronous HTTP requests from JavaScript.
 Since I’m using XMLHttpRequest just to illustrate security issues, I’ll implement a minimal version here.
-Specifically, I’ll support only synchronous requests HTTP.Synchronous XMLHttpRequests are slowly moving through deprecation and obsolescence, but I’m using them here because they are easier to implement.
+Specifically, I’ll support only synchronous requests.Synchronous XMLHttpRequests are slowly moving through deprecation and obsolescence, but I’m using them here because they are easier to implement.
+We’ll implement the asynchronous variant in Chapter 12.
 Using this minimal XMLHttpRequest looks like this:

 x = new XMLHttpRequest();